On knots that divide ribbon knotted surfaces: Calculations

 \subsection{Handle attachments defined by ribbon cobordisms}

-Recent calculations of the slice and doubly slice genera has employed upper bounds obtained from various sequences of band attachments.
+Recent calculations of the slice and double slice genera have employed upper bounds obtained from various sequences of band attachments.
 Our calculations rely on the observation that if \( K \) divides a surface-knot \( S \), attaching bands to \( K \) may be realized by adding \(1\)-handles to \( S \).